sfigg/commercialization-public/docset/manufacture/desktop/winpe-add-packages--optional-components-reference.md

 ## <span id="bkmk_1"></span><span id="BKMK_1"></span>Adding optional components

-Optional components are included in the Windows Assessment and Deployment Kit (Windows ADK), in 32- and 64-bit architectures.
+Optional components are included as part of the Windows Assessment and Deployment Kit (Windows ADK), in 32- and 64-bit architectures.
 When you add optional components to your WinPE image, make sure your optional components are the same ADK build, and have the same architecure as your WinPE image.
 You can find WinPE OCs in the following locations.

 **64-bit** C:\\Program Files (x86)\\Windows Kits\\10\\Assessment and Deployment Kit\\Windows Preinstallation Environment\\amd64\\WinPE\_OCs\\

 **32-bit** C:\\Program Files (x86)\\Windows Kits\\10\\Assessment and Deployment Kit\\Windows Preinstallation Environment\\x86\\WinPE\_OCs\\

-**Get the Windows Assessment and Deployment Kit with Windows PE tools**
+### **Get the Windows Assessment and Deployment Kit with Windows PE tools including optional components**

 -   Install the [Windows Assessment and Deployment Kit (Windows ADK)](http://go.microsoft.com/fwlink/p/?LinkId=526803), including the Windows PE feature.

-**Create a set of either 32-bit or 64-bit Windows PE files**
+### **Create a set of either 32-bit or 64-bit Windows PE files**

 1. Click **Start**, and type **deployment**.
 Right-click **Deployment and Imaging Tools Environment** and then select **Run as administrator**.